-Swelling and puffiness under the eyes is common.
+Swelling and puffiness under the eyes are common.
 Take comfort.
 You are not the only one with eye bags.
 Whether you have allergies, sleep issues, or simply have your genetics to thank for them, eye bags can make people feel self-conscious about their appearance.
-This is where cosmetic intervention comes in.
+This is where cosmetic intervention, such as dermal fillers and eyelid surgery, come in.
+The New Jersey cosmetic surgeon and aestheticians at The Derm Group can recommend both nonsurgical and surgical treatment options based on your specific needs.

 WHAT CAUSES EYE BAGS?